jzuhone/jzuhone.com/content/pages/research/cold_fronts.rst

 support the existence of these features.
 One possible mechanism is magnetic fields.
-The velocity shear associated with a cold front can amplify the weak cluster magnetic fields to near-equipartition strengths, and stretch the field lines tangential to the front surface.
+The velocity shear associated with a cold front can amplify the weak cluster magnetic fields to near-equipartition strengths, and stretch the field lines tangential to the front surface (Figure 1b).
 Due to the small Larmor radii of electrons in the $\\mu$G cluster magnetic field, heat conduction is strongly anisotropic, occurring essentially only along the field lines.
 Therefore, a magnetic field stretched parallel to the front surface would shield the temperature gradient from heat conduction.In `ZuHone et al 2011 <http://adsabs.harvard.edu/abs/2011ApJ...743...16Z>`_ we performed a series of simulations of sloshing cold front formation in a magnetized ICM.
 We varied the overall magnetic field strength of the cluster and the degree to which it is tangled on small scales.
-We found that for initial magnetic field energies ~1% of the thermal energy, the field is stretched and amplified to such a degree that most cold fronts can be stabilized against the development of fluid instabilities.
+We found that for initial magnetic field energies ~1% of the thermal energy, the field is stretched and amplified to such a degree that most cold fronts can be stabilized against the development of fluid instabilities (Figure 2).
 Large-radii cold fronts, where the field is weaker, are more susceptible to the development of instabilities.

 .. figure:: /images/temps.png
    :width: 100%
    :figwidth: 300px

-   Slices of gas temperature for simulations with different initial plasma $\\beta$.
+   Figure 2a: Slices of gas temperature for simulations with different initial plasma $\\beta$.

 .. figure:: /images/bfields.png
    :width: 100%
    :figwidth: 300px

-   Slices of plasma $\\beta$.
+   Figure 2b: Slices of plasma $\\beta$.
 As the initial magnetic field strength is increased, Kelvin-Helmholtz instabilities are increasingly suppressed.

 However, we found that the ability of magnetic fields to suppress heat